plomino/PlominoDoc/docs/overview.rst

 While viewing documents, you are also using forms.
-At this point it's more useful to think of a Form in terms of a template or mask: the form will render the items that correspond to its fields.
+At this point it's more useful to think of a Form in terms of a template or mask: the form will render those items that correspond to its fields (there may be more items than fields; these may be ignored, or the formula of one field may look at multiple items).

 When you use a Form to create or edit a document, it stores its name in a ``Form`` item on the document, so you could grab all books by looking for